zestia/eslint-config/README.md

 ## Setup

-1. Create the following file `.eslintrc.js`, chosing the appropritate ruleset depending on your project:
+1. Create the following file `.eslintrc.js`, choosing the appropriate ruleset depending on your project:

    **Vanilla JavaScript**